Suspend, stop, or reset Compute Engine instances

 Local SSD disks and their data are maintained; however, resetting an instance can cause data loss or corrupt file systems.

 External ephemeral IP addresses Compute Engine releases ephemeral IP addresses when an instance is suspended, and it assigns a new ephemeral IP address to the instance when the instance resumes.
 To retain an external IP address, promote it to a static IP address.
-Compute Engine releases ephemeral IP addresses when an instance is suspended, and it assigns a new ephemeral IP address to the instance when the instance resumes.
+Compute Engine releases ephemeral IP addresses when an instance is stopped, and it assigns a new ephemeral IP address to the instance when the instance restarts.
 To retain an external IP address, promote it to a static IP address.
 Ephemeral IP addresses are maintained.

 External static IP addresses Static external IP addresses are maintained.